tarwn/lessthandot-hugo/blogs/content/posts/2013-01-19-indexes-in-mongodb.md

 * * *

 If you want to dive deeper into Indexing in MongoDB I would suggest you take a look at the documentation on the MongoDB site, they have an excellent section on Indexing with many more examples than I have given here.
-I didn&#8217;t cover Sparse Indexes, Indexes on Embedded Fields, Multikey Indexes, TTL Indexes, Geospatial Indexes or Geohaystack Indexes.
+I didn't cover Sparse Indexes, Indexes on Embedded Fields, Multikey Indexes, TTL Indexes, Geospatial Indexes or Geohaystack Indexes.
 You can find the documentation here: http://docs.mongodb.org/manual/core/indexes/

  [1]: /index.php/DataMgmt/DBProgramming/creating-mongodb-as-a-service
  [2]: /index.php/DataMgmt/DBProgramming/doing-upserts-in-mongodb